KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

 For the purposes of this tutorial, we will create the application on Linux.

-To use Python together with QML, we can use either [PySide](https://doc.qt.io/qtforpython-6/), the official Python bindings for the Qt framework or [PyQt](https://riverbankcomputing.com/software/pyqt/intro), a project by Riverbank Computing that allows you to write Qt applications using Python.
+To use Python together with QML, we can use either [PySide](https://doc.qt.io/qtforpython-6/), the official Python bindings for the Qt framework, or [PyQt](https://riverbankcomputing.com/software/pyqt/intro), a project by Riverbank Computing that allows you to write Qt applications using Python.